sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 myMixedList: List[Matchable] = List(1, 2, 3.0)
 ```

-As we might have noticed, we had to declare the float list using at least one of the operands in each division was a `Float` or `Double`.
-This is because Scala handles integer division discarding the remainder and keeping only the integer part of the result.
-In other words, if we'd like to perform a float division, we need to provide at least one float (*numerator or denominator*).
+As we might have noticed, we had to declare the float list using at least one of the operands in each division: a `Float` or `Double`.
+This is because Scala handles integer division by discarding the remainder and keeping only the integer part of the result.
+In other words, if we'd like to perform a float division, we must provide at least one float (*numerator or denominator*).

 Another interesting detail is that we use the `Matchable` type to be able to declare a list of mixed types.
-In general, it's not a good practice to create lists with mixed types in Scala (or in most other statically-typed languages), because it reduces the type safety that Scala's static typing provides.
+In general, it's not a good practice to create lists with mixed types in Scala (or in most other statically-typed languages) because it reduces the type safety that Scala's static typing provides.
 However, it's possible to do, and the code executes without errors.

 ## 2. Array
 An `Array` is a mutable, indexed collection of elements.
-Arrays are fixed-size, their length is unchangeable.
+Arrays are fixed-size, and their length is unchangeable.
 Unlike Lists, we can change the value of elements in an array after it's been created.

-One thing to note about arrays, is that by default, they get printed using the `toString` representation, which is not very meaningful (*it shows the type and hashcode of the array, like `[I@77e8d3b1`*).
+One thing to note about arrays is that by default, they get printed using the `toString` representation, which is not very meaningful (*it shows the type and hashcode of the array, like `[I@77e8d3b1`*).

 To print the contents of the array in a more readable way, we can use two different methods:
 - `mkString`